Victor Castro Alves

 About Victor Castro Alves

-Victor Castro-Alves holds a PhD in Food Science and joined Örebro University in 2019 as a postdoctoral researcher in Chemistry.
-Since 2021, he is a researcher in the Metabolomics & Exposomics lab at the Man-Technology-Environment Research Centre, School of Science and Technology, actively participating in Örebro University's multidisciplinary profile areas of Food & Health and Chemicals & Society.
+Victor Castro-Alves holds a PhD in Food Science and since 2021, is a researcher in the Metabolomics & Exposomics lab at the Man-Technology-Environment Research Centre, School of Science and Technology, actively participating in Örebro University's multidisciplinary profile areas of Food & Health and Pollutants & Society.

-My research primarily centers on exploring the effects of food on human health focusing on how food components are metabolized by the human gut microbiota and the implications of this process on human health.
-In addition, to explore the intricate interplay between food production and composition with nutrition and human health, we have been focusing on the development of high-throughput mass spectrometry-based pipelines to explore plant metabolism, gut microbiota functioning and human health.
+His research primarily centers on exploring the effects of food on human health focusing on how food components are metabolized by the human gut microbiota and the implications of this process on human health.
+He coordinates a Starting Grant of the Swedish Research Council, focusing on exploring the effects of dietary fibres on health.
+In addition, to explore the link between food production and composition with nutrition and human health, Victor also develop high-throughput mass spectrometry-based bioanalytical pipelines to explore plant metabolism, gut microbiota functioning and human health.

-Below you will find more information about some of our focus areas:
+Below you will find more information about some of his focus areas:

 1. Unpuzzling the structure and health effects of dietary fibers